hkebbi/FortiCNAPP_POV-toolbox/AWS/Agentless Workload Scanning (AWLS)/README.md

 What is Deployed ?
 Private by design: Agentless Workload Scanning workflow

 1- Customer runs Agentless AWLS Terraform to deploy resources in their cloud.
+(Explained in details next part)
-    * Create ECS clusters (with sidekick container), VPC, subnet, and Internet Gateway for the ECS cluster per Region.
+    * Create IAM Roles, S3 Bukets, ECS clusters (with sidekick container), VPC, subnet, and Internet Gateway for the ECS cluster per Region.
 2- The sidekick container is executed by an ECS Fargate task.
 3- The task automates the enumeration of customer workloads, identification of attached block volumes, & secure mounting of these volumes.
 4- Start execution of scanning operations to collect and analyze data from customer environment